Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 Two such versions of Muscle Energy Techniques - MET are:-

-Muscle Energy Technique is just one of the many treatment methods available at TotalMSK.
+Muscle Energy Technique is just one of the many fascial release methods available at the Brisbane TotalMSK Clinic.

 How does Muscle Energy Techniques work?